jericholab/rdl/Design Overview/Design Overview - NAU7802 Strain Current Sensor.md

 - This section describes the details of the Analog-to-Digital (ADC) NAU7802 chip.
 The information is relevant to both current and strain measurements.

   ## GENERALITIES
 - The NAU7802 chip by Nuvoton is a high-accuracy voltage measurement device.
-It includes a 24-bit ADC (Analog-to-Digital Converter) and has I2C communication.
+It includes a 24-bit ADC (Analog-to-Digital Converter) and provides I2C communication.
-- The NAU7802 has two main capabilities: it can provide a regulated voltage  and it measures the analog signals from sensors with two channels.
+- The NAU7802 has two main capabilities: it can provide a regulated voltage  and it has two channels to measure analog signals from sensors.
 The regulated voltage is typically used to excite a Wheatstone bridge (not used in this product).
-- Very high accuracy ADC is required because the strain gauge, by their nature, creates very weak signals in the order of millivolts.
-The current sensor also needs the accuracy as it distributes a -50A/+50A input range on a 3V range output (1.0-4.0V).
+- A very high accuracy ADC is required because the strain gauges, by their nature, create very weak signals, in the order of millivolts.
+The current sensor also needs the accuracy as it distributes a -50A/+50A input range on a 3V output range (+1.0V/+4.0V).
 - The NAU7802 chip makes a differential voltage measurement by default.
 It can also be configured for single-end measurement (i.e. signal-to-ground).
 - The VDDA and GND are respectively the excitation voltage and ground lines for the activation of the Wheatstone bridge.
 The A- and A+ pins are the actual measurements of the bridge.
 - The NAU7802 chip is equipped with decoupling capacitors at the power supply (0.1uF, 10uF and 22uF).
 While other Jericho boards use only 0.1uF and 10uF, the NAU7802 uses a supplementary 22uF for increased stability.
 - In theory, the NAU7802 does not require a precise supply voltage (2.7-5.5V) since it has an internal voltage regulator.
-However, multiple users of the similar Sparkfun NAU7802 board reported (on forums) a high sensitivity of readings to voltage supply, hence, a voltage regulator circuit was added.
+However, multiple users of the similar Sparkfun NAU7802 board have reported on forums a high sensitivity of readings to voltage supply; hence, a voltage regulator circuit was added.
 Similarly, the input decoupling capacitors, by stabilizing the input voltage, ease the work of the NAU7802 voltage regulator and improve performance by further reducing noise and other voltage fluctuations.
 - Note that the NAU7802 can accept various voltage supply values but the reading voltage range will be limited by the supply voltage value (“AVDD should not exceed DVDD supply voltage”).
 - When used with the RDL, the NAU7802 PCB is only supplied in power when a measurement is required by the RDL.
 This means that over the course of its life, the sensor will be powered up thousands of times.
 The NAU7802 chip does not require a delay between power up and reading; it deals with the necessary delays autonomously.